MuddassirKhalidi/C.A.L.I.X/README.md

 ### Running the app
 1. **Run the Flask app**: `python app.py`
 2. The app will be available at `http://127.0.0.1:5000/`
-3. Use the API Endpoints to interact with AIDA
+3. Use the API Endpoints to interact with ALARA

 ## API Endpoints
 - `/listen` (GET): Starts recording audio.
 Returns a message indicating that recording has started.